Simsso/Vision-Based-Page-Rank-Estimation/datacrawler/dependencies/README.md

 3) Open your project with an IDE and compile!

 ##### OpenCV
 `OpenCV-3.4.1` - Contains OpenCV libary, which can/is consumed in the project.
 Please just run `OpenCV/installOpenCV-18-04.sh` (Caution: Ubuntu 18.04 only), beforehand make sure you have at least 10 GB of space.
 Depending on your computer, this may take several minutes.
-After installation you can remove following folders.